Smritirai005/gamified_platform_sih/README.md

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).
+Made with love

 ---